Introduction

 The loans granted to an LLC by its shareholders cannot be paid back unless all the other debts of the company are redeemed.

-A JSC is not bound with such limitations, i.e. can any time pay its debts to its shareholders without having to worry about the other creditors.
+A JSC is not bound by such limitations, i.e. can any time pay its debts to its shareholders without having to worry about the other creditors.

 Management

-Both types of companies have general assemblies where the shareholders come together in the ordinary and extraordinary meetings in order to take important decisions for the company.
+Both types of companies have GA’s where the shareholders come together in the ordinary and extraordinary meetings in order to take important decisions for the company.

-The managing body of a JSC, responsible for running the business and routine operations of the company, is its board of directors (which, in principle, can be composed of a single member).
+The managing body of a JSC, responsible for running the business and routine operations of the company, is its BoD (which, in principle, can be composed of a single member).
+Unlike the LLC, however, the management can be completely delegated to third persons, as the BoD can be fully composed of non-shareholder members in the JSC.

 Employing a Legal Adviser